Zest-studi-o/Gamer-Quiz/README.md

 ![Content](docs/colour-palette.png)

 ### Typography
-For the logo I have used a vector illustration that I customised and exported as png with transparent background.
+For the logo I have used a vector illustration that I customised and exported as a png with transparent background.
 I picked a display font for the headings that are related to the quiz theme which is a video game named Press Start 2P and then for the body copy a readable sans serif, optimal for web design such as Montserrat.
 The fonts were taken from Google Fonts: